One of the big questions potential med students ask is the importance of the name of the med school they apply to.

 It’s also usually the one thing pre-meds and 4th year medics get the most hung up on!

 But as the video below suggests, there’s a lot of misinformation and assumption that goes into rankings.
-Not including the organizations (and the criteria they use) to the rank med schools in the first place…
+Especially when it comes to the organizations who rank and the criteria they use…

 So if you’re paying attention to rankings, consider what it is exactly that the ranking is based on.

-And then ask yourself, hopefully after reviewing the discussion above, how important each of these things is to you personally.
+And then ask yourself, after reviewing the discussion above, how much faith you can have in a particular ranking system.